Last Updated on August 1, 2023 by Jeremy

 When visiting this rather large statue, you'll likely hear one of 29 audio segments playing clips from Mr. Rogers' Neighborhood.
 We couldn't think of a better place to start our tour than here.

-From there, we're going to walk east along the river trail (towards the city) and climb up the stairs to the walking path on the Fort Duquesne Bridge (the first bridge you see in front of you).
+From there, we're going to walk east along the Three Rivers Heritage Trail (towards the city) and climb up the stairs to the walking path on the Fort Duquesne Bridge (the first bridge you see in front of you).
 The pathway here will be on your left side as you walk up to the bridge.

 Optional Detour: Before heading to the Fort Duquesne Bridge, if you walk a bit further west along the river trail you'll see the Carnegie Science Center and behind it the USS Requin– our tench class submarine from World War II!
 This detour will add about ten minutes of walking in total.